sabneet-bains/sabneet-bains/README.md

          by passion, and a Computational physicist
          by profession!

-     ◍- I hold a bachelor's degree in Physics and a master's in Computer science.
+     ◍- I hold a master's degree in Computer science and a bachelor's in Physics.